ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 4.3 Lost UIN [**[↑]**](#table-of-content)

-When an individual has lost his UIN and visits registration center for retrieval of UIN, the Registration Officer captures the biometric and demographic details of the individual and processes a request to retrieve the lost UIN.
+When an individual has lost his UIN and visits registration center for retrieval of UIN, the registration officer captures the biometric and demographic details of the individual and processes a request to retrieve the lost UIN.
 The system sends a notification to the individual upon successful creation of the UIN retrieval request.

-The Registration Officer performs the following steps to retrieve a lost UIN of the individual:
+The registration officer performs the following steps to retrieve a lost UIN of the individual:

 1. Enters demographic details such as name, age or date of birth, etc. of the individual who has lost their UIN.
    * None of the demographic fields is mandatory.